sutoiku/puffin/EDDI.md

 This architecture should be based on [Arrow Database Connectivity](https://arrow.apache.org/docs/dev/format/ADBC.html).

 ## Bottomline
-PuffinDB's primary goal is to execute on that vision.
+One of PuffinDB's primary goals is to execute on that vision.